What is gluten anyway?

 Manna’s is organic.
 They do sweeten it a little so one slice has one gram of sugar.
 You can order it online if no one carries it near you.
 It is shipped frozen.
 This is a little more dense and has a more hearty taste which some people just love.
 The bread is also smaller – not like the giant slices of bread available out there: http://www.mannaorganicbakery.com/ver.php/mod/catalogo/categoria/13/Gluten%20Free%20Breads

-The best-tasting gluten-free crackers we have found are Mary’s Gone Crackers: http://www.vitacost.com/marys-gone-crackers-organic-cracker-thins-lightly-salted Unfortunately, they are quite processed, so not as healthy.
+The best-tasting gluten-free crackers we have found (in addition to the Jovial crackers above) are Mary’s Gone Crackers: https://www.vitacost.com/marys-gone-crackers-organic-real-thin-crackers-gluten-free Unfortunately, they are quite processed, so not as healthy.

-One of our recent favorites for crackers are Jilz, though they are more unique in texture and flavor and those who are against : https://www.jilzglutenfree.com/ These are minimally processed and actually pretty healthy – and delicious!
+One of our recent favorites for gluten-free crackers are Jilz, though they are more unique in texture and flavor: https://www.jilzglutenfree.com/ These are minimally processed and actually pretty healthy – and delicious!

 Hopefully you will find some things in here that you like!
 And if you are experimenting with gluten-free recipes or products and find something great, please let us know.
 We are trying to expand out gluten-free section.